robotsorcerer/robotsorcerer.github.io/codes.md

 ###<center>[Savitzky-Golay Filter (C++)](https://github.com/lakehanne/Savitzky-Golay)</center>

 Nicely computes the Vandermonde matrix, Savitzky-Golay differentiation filters and smoothing coefficients for any noisy, and sequential signal.
-It is a textbook implementation of the Savitzky-Golay Filter following Sophocles and Orfanidis treatment.
+It is a textbook implementation of the Savitzky-Golay filter algorithm following Sophocles and Orfanidis treatment in their book.

 It can be run offline with collected data but needs slight tweaking if it must be run with on-line data in real time.
 Initial testing of this code was done using a Ubuntu 14.04.02 Trusty OS running Linux 4.4 but will work on any other Linux/Windows/Mac OS machine with little effort, I presume.
 Please submit all feedbacks via my [github repo issues page](https://github.com/lakehanne/Savitzky-Golay/issues).

 ###<center>[Faults Detection/PCA/Machine Learning Classification for Control (Matlab)](https://github.com/lakehanne/Sheaf-M-Files/blob/master/Lab_bI_whole.m)</center>